[5 Minute Read]

-Q: What is structured cabling?
+Q: What are structured cabling services?

 - TIA/EIA-568: The TIA (American Telecommunications Industry Association) and the EIA (Electronic Industries Alliance) issue comprehensive standards covering all aspects of cable installations.